ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 author: Steven Allen, Alan Shaw, David Dias, Molly Mackinlay
 ---

-go-ipfs is introducing a new release cycle and process to ensure reliable releases.
+**go-ipfs is introducing a new release cycle and process to ensure more reliable and frequent releases!**

-## Background

 When reflecting on Q2, we noticed an unusual number of critical regressions (since fixed) introduced in the last three go-ipfs releases: